AI art, daily paintings, fantasy illustration, humor, step by step, how to, storytelling art

 Cleaning up one of my old, old Quiller watercolor palettes.
 After all these years I decide how much I still love colors by Blockx and Marimeri Blu.
 Soon it will be time to shop for new paints.
 Tomorrow I will photograph the 2 new palettes I bought.
 ONe is rugged and small for plein air.

-Category: step by step, how to
+Ajijic, people, step by step, how to, street scenes

 Marketplace seller, WIP